The KelpDAO rsETH Exploit: $292M Minted From a 1-of-1 Bridge

 The practical takeaway for anyone actually using this stuff is narrow and boring: before you treat a bridged LRT as interchangeable with its mainnet counterpart, look at the bridge’s verifier configuration.
 Lenders integrating LRTs as collateral have to reckon with a simple fact: the counterparty isn’t the LRT issuer alone.
 It’s the LRT issuer plus whatever messaging stack sits between mainnet and wherever the wrapped token shows up.
 At the ecosystem level, the boring parts of security (key management, config reviews, multi-party attestation) are where the next nine-figure incident is going to come from too.
 Until someone finally makes the boring parts the default.

 Aave will recover.
-Umbrella stakers will take the hit they volunteered for, and the system will prove out the thesis that automated, isolated, real-money backstops are better than governance-gated ones. rsETH will either migrate to a multi-DVN stack or lose meaningful share to the LRT competitors that already run one.
+Umbrella stakers on Ethereum will take the full hit they volunteered for, the DAO will vote AAVE issuance to cover the residual the vault couldn’t absorb, and the event will accelerate Umbrella’s expansion to every network that wasn’t covered this weekend. rsETH will either migrate to a multi-DVN stack or lose meaningful share to the LRT competitors that already run one.
 LayerZero will quietly tighten its defaults.
 And the next exploit will come from whichever protocol hasn’t yet asked the question: “what single key is currently trusted to authorize nine figures on our system?”

 That’s the question every DeFi product owner should be writing down today.